-Growth strategy planning is the biggest challenge in any business, regardless of industry, with or without a global pandemic.
+Growth is the biggest challenge in any business, regardless of industry, with or without a global pandemic.
 In a world where external forces are impacting business success like never before, conventional wisdom and experience can no longer guide growth strategies.

 Most growth occurs in spurts, followed by lengthy periods of plateaued performance.

 To avoid staying on a plateau for too long, leadership must decide how to invest for growth to happen.
 Entering a new market is one intentional growth strategy that can provide new clients, and profitability, along with learnings for your business.
 To gain a strategic advantage, companies must determine "the what, where, and why" of the market environment they plan to enter.

 Effectively entering a new market requires a commitment to competitive and market intelligence.
 Global research and advisory firm, Aranca, tells the story best.
 In the 1970s, it was hard for anyone to believe the American automobile market, protected by tariff walls and dominated by Chevrolets, Buicks, and Cadillacs could face competition from Japanese automakers.
 However, after studying the U.S. automobile market, the effects of increasing gas prices, as well as the advent of smaller family units, Japanese automakers identified an opportunity in the form of smaller, fuel-efficient cars.
 By analyzing and borrowing the best practices for manufacturing, design, and marketing from various countries, Japan was not only able to position itself as a contender but was able to beat the American auto majors on their home turf.

 Competitive intelligence is the underpinning to successful new market entry, and it requires a commitment to discipline and patience as you assess your potential opportunity.

 Essential steps to consider in this process include assessments of:

 - Market/Industry - Analyze Present Conditions and the Direction of Where It's Headed